Shicheng-Guo/PRS_Height_Admixed_Populations/strat_prs/README.md

 Here we evaluate the effect of recombination rates on prediction power of SNPs used in the PRS.

-**Stratify genome into 4 quantiles of rec rate (for AA and CEU maps, separately).
+*Stratify genome into 4 quantiles of rec rate (for AA and CEU maps, separately).

-**Using one chosen pruning strategy, take only pruned SNPs within a given quantile and calcualte PRS
+*Using one chosen pruning strategy, take only pruned SNPs within a given quantile and calculate PRS

 ```
 for i in strat_prs_ukb_afr.R strat_prs_ukb_eur.R strat_prs_penn_afr.R strat_prs_penn_eur.R strat_prs_JHS.R strat_prs_WHI.R;